 This trip we hiked Buckskin Gulch, White Pockets, Paw Hole, and the Maze Art Rock.
 Since Upper and Lower Antelope Canyon was closed due to Covid we decided to Kayak to Antelope Canyon on Lake Powell and do the hike from the bottom of the canyon.
 It was truly amazing!

 Horseshoe Bend- is a horseshoe-shaped incised meander of the Colorado River.
-It’s popularity is overwhelming.
+Its popularity is overwhelming.
 The first two times we went to Horseshoe Bend there were a few cars and maybe a tour bus in the parking lot.
 It was free back then.
-Now they have built a new larger parking area, are charging $10 per car and thanks to Instagram and other social media sites it is very crowded.
+Now they have built a new larger parking area, and are charging $10 per car, and thanks to Instagram and other social media sites it is very crowded.

 Note: The City of Page has passed an emergency ordinance prohibiting passenger drop-offs and pickups at the Horseshoe Bend entrance or along the Highway 89 corridor.

 Lees Ferry and Navajo Bridge- Lees Ferry is considered the official beginning of Grand Canyon National Park on the Colorado River and is used as a fishing area and river rafting launch site.
 The only place within Glen Canyon where visitors can drive to the Colorado River in over 700 miles of canyon country, right up to the first rapid in the Grand Canyon.
 Right before Lees Ferry, Navajo Bridge crosses the Colorado River.
 We spent part of a day watching the California Condors that make their home in the area.
 It was so cool to watch these huge birds fly and land right on the bridge girders.

 While the price to camp at Wahweap is high it is a great place to make a base camp when in the Lake Powell area.
 Not only can you visit the lake but you’re a short drive from some other great National Parks/Monuments countless hiking opportunities and amazing scenery.